The Plan for the Future Bill Is the Climate Boost California Needs

 California is hurtling toward a changed climate with increasing velocity.
 In a state plagued by drought and wildfires, it’s essential that we do everything we can to mitigate the crisis.
 The Plan for the Future Bill (SB 932) is a critical step in the right direction.
 The bill will accelerate the transition to green cities that not only reduce harmful greenhouse gas emissions but also create safer and healthier communities.

-The Plan for the Future Bill would:
+The Plan for the Future Bill will:

 SB 932 is an ambitious piece of legislation — and that’s exactly what we need in the face of a crisis as dire as our warming planet.